 In April 1795 Walker was appointed to the bomb-ketch Terror 8, and in July he assumed the acting-captaincy of the Trusty 50, in which he was ordered to escort five East Indiamen to the south.
-Upon learning that forty merchantmen were sheltering at Cadiz he then entered that port on his own initiative and brought them home, for which action he was praised by the merchants of London.
-However, shortly afterwards a complaint was received from the Spanish government to the effect that he had embarked smuggled funds onto the Trusty.
-Walker was placed under censure for disobeying orders, and after facing a court martial was dismissed from the service.
-As this punishment was something of a diplomatic expediency to placate Spain he was nevertheless allowed to take passage in Rear-Admiral Hugh Christian’s fleet for the Leeward Islands in the autumn of 1796, although his ship was one of the many that were driven back to England by a series of violent storms.
+Upon learning that up to forty merchantmen were sheltering at Cadiz he then entered that port on his own initiative and brought them home, for which action he was praised by the merchants of London.
+However, before departing Cadiz five of his officers had been detained for smuggling money on to the Trusty and a complaint was received from the Spanish government over the affair.
+Walker was placed under censure for disobeying orders, and after facing a court martial on 26 September was dismissed from the service.
+As this punishment was something of a diplomatic expediency to placate Spain, he was nevertheless allowed to take passage in Rear-Admiral Hugh Christian’s fleet for the Leeward Islands in the autumn of 1796, although his ship was one of the many that were driven back to England by a series of violent storms.

 Upon his re-admittance to the service following the Spanish alliance with France at the end of 1796 Walker advocated a plan that was approved by the Admiralty for the launch of a gunboat attack on the seamen who had mutinied at the Nore on 12 May 1797, but in the event the insurrection collapsed before it could be put into effect.
 In July he joined the Garland 28 in conveying the Baltic trade as her acting-captain, and in August he took up a similar role aboard the Monmouth 64 in the North Sea fleet.
 With this vessel he distinguished himself at the Battle of Camperdown on 11 October where both the Delft 54 and Alkmaar 56 struck to him.
 The Monmouth suffered casualties of five men killed and twenty-two wounded in the battle, and she later towed the Alkmaar into Yarmouth.